- Bright yellow flowers grow in clusters of 20 – 200 heads.

-- Grows up to 1.8 metres tall and form dense patches.
+- Grows up to 1.8 m tall and can form dense patches.

 - Leaves are pinnately divided with serrated leaflets.